Skip to main content

 On the other hand, very high-intensity or prolonged endurance exercise, the kind undertaken by competitive athletes or individuals pushing their absolute limits, often produces the opposite effect.
 This type of extreme physical stress can lead to a decrease in SHBG levels.
 This reduction is an adaptive response.

-The body perceives an urgent need for tissue repair and recovery, and to meet that demand, it requires more to be available to the muscles.
+The body perceives an urgent need for tissue repair and recovery, and to meet that demand, it requires more free testosterone to be available to the muscles.
 By lowering SHBG, the system effectively “unlocks” more testosterone, making it bioavailable to drive the recovery and adaptation process.

 Why Does This Matter for Your Health Journey?